 “I can truly recommend the English Presentation Techniques course.
-Clive Lawrence was my teacher and he’s excellent.
-Through constructive criticism and tips and tricks for improvement he enabled me to take my presentation techniques to the next level.
+Constructive criticism and practical tips for improvement allowed me to take my presentation techniques to the next level.
 I still use what I learned in this course today! "

 Julienne Erckens | Marketing and Communications Manager | Faculty of Arts and Social Sciences